Mass Media and the Family

 PTA respects the rights of adults to choose their own entertainment and educational fare.
 However, since young minds are easily influenced, PTA believes that producers of mass media have a responsibility to consider how media messages, images and experiences affect children and youth.

-PTA encourages producers of mass media, cable providers, internet media providers, social media sites, and developers and advocates for technology tools to recognize their responsibility to provide parents with tools to control their children’s exposure to inappropriate material.
+PTA encourages producers of media producers, service providers, technology developers, and social media platforms.
+Advocates for technology tools should recognize their responsibility to empower parents with tools to manage their children’s media exposure.

 California State PTA believes parents, producers, and providers of mass media share a responsibility to provide positive experiences that enrich the lives of children and youth.
-PTA further believes that media literacy relating to mass media, should be included in K-12 curriculum and in PTA parent education programs.
+PTA further believes that media literacy should be included in K-12 curriculum and in PTA parent education programs to help families grow in the digital space to empower children and youth to watch, listen, play, learn, create, and communicate online.